 Everyone is different.
 Some teens need a lot of structure to be successful; others don’t.
-Depending on your teen’s personality and routine, consider setting boundaries that let them know:
+Depending on your teen’s personality and routine, consider setting limits that let them know:

 *This is prime time for experimenting with substances.
 Having an adult around during these hours is one of the most effective ways to prevent substance use.